ims-student-projects/Braint/README.md

 # Introduction

 This repository contains two models that we built in the context of [WASSA-2018 Implicit Emotion Shared Task](http://implicitemotions.wassa2018.com/) and the course Teamlab at the University of Stuttgart.
+The methods and results of these models were described in our paper *[Fine-tuning Multiclass Perceptron For Implicit Emotion Classification](https://aclanthology.org/W18-6235/)*.

 Here we only give a general overview of the task, the data set and the results.
 For the documentation of each models, please navigate to the corresponding subfolder:

 * [mcPerceptron](mcPerceptron) (averaged multiclass perceptron)
 * [deepLearning](deepLearning) (bi-directional LSTM with attention)

 Our two models showed comparable results: F-Macro 0.63 and 0.64 for the multi-class Perceptron and the Deep Learning model respectively.
 We submitted the predictions of mcPerceptron model to IESA since at the time it performed (slightly) better than the DL model.
-Our [paper](http://185.203.116.239/publ/braint/braint_at_iest_2018.pdf) describing this model was accepted for the EMNLP 2018 conference.

 # Task Description